DoryGuy/PythonUtilites/json/json_decorators/README.md

 ## Conclusion
 While the use of this decorator hides the guts of writing to json and reading from json it removes some of the boilerplate coding necessary to read and write a class to Json.
+After using it in the complex example I like it.
+I hope you do too.

 ## src Files
 ### [class_holder.py](../decorators/src/class_holder.py)